Varrience/Coder-Engine-SourceCode/README.md

 # Version
 Version: 3 (PRERELEASE)

 New Chart Translator added!
 It can convert RoBeats charts to Coder Engine charts!
-(ITS ONLY IN THE "Coder Engine FULL.zip" FiLE!)
+(ITS ONLY IN THE "Coder Engine FULL.zip" FILE!)
 You can find the Translator in: Coder Engine > bin > Code > Chart Translators > **RoBeats_to_Chart.js**

+# How to Mod

+Find the full instructions in Coder Engine > bin > Code > **Modding Instructions** However, its not there yet because the engine is not finished.